Gight: Gight Castle

-The Gight Woods is a protected natural forest.
+Gight Woods is designated as a Site of Special Scientific Interest for its ancient mixed broadleaved woodland and associated natural features.

 Folklore

 It is said that the ruins are haunted by a piper who disappeared while exploring an underground passageway.

-There is a local legend that Gight Castle was cursed by Scottish prophet Thomas the Rhymer who proclaimed “At Gight three men by sudden death shall dee, And after that the land shall lie in lea”.
-Almost 500 years later, three men were killed and the prophecy fulfilled.
+Another local legend holds that Gight Castle was cursed by the Scottish prophet Thomas the Rhymer, who is said to have proclaimed “At Gight three men by sudden death shall dee, And after that the land shall lie in lea”.
+Later events associated with the castle were subsequently interpreted in folklore as having fulfilled this prophecy.

-The nearby river below the ruins is said to contain a treasure hidden by the 7th Laird and guarded by the Devil.
+The nearby river below the ruins also features in legend as the hiding place of a treasure said to have been concealed by the 7th laird and guarded by the Devil.